 Watson Fellowship (1982 - 1983)

-Donahue, Brian M, et al. A New England Food Vision: Healthy Food for All, Sustainable Farming and Fishing, Thriving Communities (booklet).
+Donahue, Brian, et al. A New England Food Vision: Healthy Food for All, Sustainable Farming and Fishing, Thriving Communities (booklet).
 Durham, NH: Food Solutions New England, University of New Hampshire, 2014.

 Donahue, Brian.
 "Walden Woods: reconciling preservation and use in Thoreau’s country."
 Environment and Ideology of nature on the Metropolitan Fringe: Green Sprawl.
 Ed.
 Kirsten Valentine Cadieux and Laura E. Taylor.
 New York, NY: Routledge, 2012